 Junk / Abandoned Vehicles

-A code enforcement officer has the power to order a property owner to remove junk vehicles from the property within 15 days after notification.
-Vehicles that are considered abandoned on city rights-of-way may be impounded after 24 hours and towed at the owner's expense.
+A Code Enforcement Officer may order a property owner to remove junk vehicles from the property within 15 days after a notification is sent.
+Vehicles that are considered abandoned on City rights-of-way may be impounded after 10 days.
+Towing and impound fees are at the owner's expense.

-When a business applies for a liquor or medical marijuana license, the Police Department and Code Compliance Division perform extensive reviews and inspection processes with background checks, approvals of zoning allowances, and approval processes.
+When a business applies for a liquor or marijuana license, the Police Department and Code Enforcement Division perform extensive reviews and inspections.
+These include background checks and zoning verification.

 Obstructions of Rights-of-Way

-These could be from cars, to piles of dirt, to hedges, or trees and shrubbery and may result in immediate abatement due to safety concerns.
+Construction equipment, vehicles, piles of landscaping material, hedges, trees or shrubbery obstructing City right-of-way may result in immediate abatement due to safety concerns.

-If a property owner builds something on his property that violates zoning regulations, a code enforcement officer can order the property owner to remove the new building.
+If a property owner builds a new structure on their property that violates zoning regulations, a Code Enforcement Officer can order the property owner to remove the structure.
+To confirm if your structure will meet zoning regulations please contact the Planning Division.